SeekkerChu/Bond-analysis-and-Prediction/README.md

 Trying to find the correlation between features such as: inflation, unemploy rate, ect.
 To predict market bond, aaa and bbb companies.

+Note: This project is still optimizing, since I don't familiar with time serier models/

 1. Import libraies:
 library(dplyr)
 library(ggplot2)